JulyAug/JulyAug.github.io/_portfolio/portfolio-2.md

 What I’ve Done:
 ------
 * Reviewed a few recent highly cited articles about using Machine Learning Models to identify and classify human diseases.
   * Made a [mind map](/files/Summary.pdf) to summarize the essentials in the papers.
-(Sorry that some Chinese characters were included becuase we were communicated in Chinese.)
+(Sorry that some Chinese characters were included because we were communicating in Chinese.)

 * Independently studied the theory behind some feature selection techniques and unsupervised learning models through YouTube tutorials, with a particular focus on understanding the rationale for selecting specific techniques and models based on the problem at hand.
   * Implemented sample code from the tutorials and analyzed the purpose of each step to fully understand the processes.